Tapico/tapico-turborepo-remote-cache/README.md

 force the generating of new cache artefacts and upload it to our server.

 Alternatively, you can also use the arguments `--api="http://127.0.0.1:8080" --token="xxxxxxxxxxxxxxxxx"`

+The `teamId` in `.tubrbo/config.json` or the `--team`-argument for `turbo` CLI is used to generate a bucket in the cloud storage provider, as the id might be an invalid name the team identifier a MD5 hash is generated and used as the bucket name.

 ## Developing

 In the `dev` directory you can find a docker compose file which starts, a Minio